mys-lang/mys/docs/standard-library.rst

 Some packages
 ^^^^^^^^^^^^^

-Some works, some does not even compile.
-Big work in progress!
+.. warning:: Some packages works, some does not even compile.
+Big work
+             in progress!

 - `argparse`_ - Command line argument parser.